zwt-sdk/zwt/README.md

 ## Example: Calculator

 As an example of cross-platform app with UI based ZWT you can see [RPNCalculator](https://github.com/zwt-sdk/zwt-calculator).
 It is a very simple calculator with reverse polish notation (RPN).

+The same app is also avaliable as [Android Studio RPNCalculator project](https://github.com/zwt-sdk/zwt-android-calculator).